omodara12/oibsip_task-No-2/README.md

            •	Detect and remove outliers that could bias results
            •	Ensure the dataset is clean and ready for exploratory analysis and modeling

+## Tools and Techniques used
+##### The cleaning process was conducted in Python, using the following libraries:
+Tool	Purpose
+pandas	Data handling, missing value imputation seaborn & matplotlib	Visualizing outliers via boxplots numpy	Statistical calculations datetime	Handling and converting date fields
+The Interquartile Range (IQR) method was used to detect and remove outliers.

 ## Loading the dataset
 ![import data](https://github.com/omodara12/oibsip_task-No-2/blob/main/images/task2-1.png)
+## Data cleaning
+##### Checking for missing values